Brigid Lyons Thornton

 |Regiment/Unit:||Cumann na mBan, Galway city|

-Brigid was born in 1896 near Scramogue, County Roscommon.
+Brigid was born on or around the 13 May 1896 near Scramogue, County Roscommon.
 Her mother died when she was a very young child years old.
 She spent much of her young life with her uncle Frank McGuinness and his wife at Main Street, Longford.
 She went to Galway to study medicine in 1915 and there helped to found a branch of Cumann na mBan.

 Brigid was in Longford, on her Easter break from university, when news of the rising came through.
 She accompanied her uncle and Tom Bannon to Dublin on Tuesday to take part.
 She wrote the following many years later: